WordPress/Advanced-administration-handbook/resources/faq.md

 ## How to clear the "Briefly unavailable for scheduled maintenance" message after doing automatic upgrade? {#how-to-clear-the-briefly-unavailable-for-scheduled-maintenance-message-after-doing-automatic-upgrade)}

 As part of the automatic upgrade WordPress places a file named `.maintenance` in the blog **base** folder (folder that contains the wp-admin folder).
-If that file exists, then vistors will see the message **Briefly unavailable for scheduled maintenance.
+If that file exists, then visitors will see the message **Briefly unavailable for scheduled maintenance.
 Check back in a minute.**

-To stop that message from being displayed to vistors, just delete the `.maintenance` file.
+To stop that message from being displayed to visitors, just delete the `.maintenance` file.
 The automatic upgrade should be executed again, just in case it failed.

 Note the core automatic upgrade feature was added with [Version 2.7](https://codex.wordpress.org/Version%202.7).